 ELSA Speak

 ELSA Speak uses AI to help users perfect their English speaking skills.
 With speech data and voice recognition technology, the app is able to listen to a user’s accent and applies a color-coded system of red, yellow and green to identify how close the user pronounced certain words, as well as provide tips for how the user can improve.
-The app also includes language proficiency assessments, personalized curriculum, progress tracking and personalized lessons.
+The app also includes language proficiency assessments, personalized curriculum, progress tracking and tailored lessons.

 Socratic